pybamm-team/pybamm-cookie/CONTRIBUTING.md

 - The first page people see when they go to [our GitHub page](https://github.com/pybamm-team/pybamm-cookiecutter) displays the contents of [README.md](https://github.com/pybamm-team/pybamm-cookiecutter/blob/main/README.md), which is written in the [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format.
 Some guidelines can be found [here](https://help.github.com/articles/about-readmes/).
 - The license for using pybamm-cookiecutter is stored in [LICENSE](https://github.com/pybamm-team/pybamm-cookiecutter/blob/main/LICENSE.txt), and [automatically](https://help.github.com/articles/adding-a-license-to-a-repository/) linked to by GitHub.
-- This file, [CONTRIBUTING.md](https://github.com/pybamm-team/pybamm-cookiecutter/blob/main/CONTRIBUTING.md) is recognised as the contribution guidelines and a link is [automatically](https://github.com/blog/1184-contributing-guidelines) displayed when new issues or pull requests are created.
+- This file, [CONTRIBUTING.md](https://github.com/pybamm-team/pybamm-cookiecutter/blob/main/CONTRIBUTING.md) is recognised as the document that lists the contribution guidelines and a link is [automatically](https://github.com/blog/1184-contributing-guidelines) displayed when new issues or pull requests are created.